MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-action-bar-introduction.md

 The use of a Navigate menu has been reduced, and, where applicable, its contents merged with the entity menu.
 The entity menu is the one bearing the name of the entity displayed on a page.
 Going forward, the Navigate menu will only hold links to pages that aren't directly related to the current record yet useful to quickly navigate to when at a given place.

-Certain certain actions have been given a more prominent placement in the action bar.
-This reduces the number of selects to reach often used actions and makes relevant actions more discoverable.
+Certain actions have been given a more prominent placement in the action bar.
+This reduces the number of selects to reach often-used actions and makes relevant actions more discoverable.

 Split buttons are well-known from other Microsoft products as a combination of a button and a menu and are introduced in Business Central 2022 release wave 2 in certain places.
 This type of control gives you quick one-click reach to the first action in a menu via the left button part and access to other related actions via the right dropdown part.